jaanga/jaanga.github.io/cookbook-html/templates/github-api-user-explorer2/readme.md

 ### Mission

-* Make the pages and the data come to you
+* Make the GitHub web pages and the data come to you
 	* None of that endless go there and come back, go there and come back scenes
 * Provide as many stats as possible really quickly and easily readable
+* Show the readme file wherever possible

 ### Vision